 Other topics included in this new edition are:

 - How the long-term effects of chemo, radiation and other treatments can be prevented or lessened

 - How younger survivors can maintain their fertility post-treatment

 - The various genetic tests available to pinpoint the exact type of breast cancer and tailor treatments to it

 - Studies revealing new links to diet, exercise and environmental exposures

 - Research on whether there is a viral or bacterial connection to breast cancer

 - The questions patients can ask or the results that they might expect from new techniques like 3D mammography, whole breast ultrasound and MRI’s

 - What women need to know about dense breasts

-For an accurate, comprehensive and easy to understand resource that covers just about every aspect of the breast cancer experience, Dr. Susan Love’s Breast Book, is still the preeminent source to turn to for information delivered in Dr. Love’s now well-known, reassuring and compassionate tone.
+For an accurate, comprehensive and easy to understand resource that covers just about every aspect of the breast cancer experience, Dr. Susan Love’s Breast Book, is still the preeminent source to turn to for information delivered with Dr. Love’s reassuring and compassionate tone.